-5 Process Patterns
+4 Process Patterns

 A process pattern enables us to describe and document process knowledge in a structured and well-defined way.
-As already discussed in Section 3 and illustrated in Figure 4 process patterns consist mainly of a problem solved by a proven solution applied through certain activities, and an initial as well as a result context.
+As already discussed in Section 3 and illustrated in Figure 3 process patterns consist mainly of a problem solved by a proven solution applied through certain activities, and an initial as well as a result context.
 The activities play important roles in process patterns, because they reflect the tasks, which have to be carried out as described by the solution.

 Process patterns, as well as all kinds of patterns, must be presented in an appropriate form to make them easy to understand and discussable.
 In this section, we first present a uniform pattern description template for process patterns.
-As already mentioned above, activities are rather important in the context of patterns.
-For this reason, we present a template for activities, too.
 Then we provide a sample process pattern to illustrate the basic concepts of process patterns.
-Once you start filling your pattern library with those patterns you will sooner or later have a huge number of process patterns.
-For that reason you need some kind of index or guideline to select the patterns concerning your context and problem in your specific project situation.